aplteam/CommTools/README.md

 * `AskForNumber` for stuff like "Number of copies"
 * `AskForText` for stuff like "Enter your name"

-These functions and operators have three features in common:
+These functions and operators have these features in common:

 * They can all be interrupted by entering `∘∘∘`
 * They can be automated by setting certain variables within the `CommTools` namespace